SmokinClove/moon-walker/README.md

 attribute

 # Q&A
-1. Why is the file Jackson.js and Jackson.css?
+1. Why is the file Jackson.js and Jackson.css?<br />
 I originally built this for the moon walk only so the dancer was called just Micheal Jackson.
 He is renamed to Tiny Dancer now